 In 2004, the EU expanded to encompass eight East European countries (known as the A8).
 These countries were considerable poorer than Western Europe; the UK’s level of GDP was five times higher than that of Poland when the accession took place.
 This was a watershed moment for European migration since for the first time there was a massive economic incentive for EU citizens to move to other parts of the Union.
 The decision by the then Labour government not to impose transitional controls on new workers while most other countries did (only Ireland and Sweden opened up their labour markets to the new 70 million citizens) meant that the majority of those that moved from East to West came to the UK during the seven year transitional period.

-5. When Romania and Bulgaria (the A2) joined the EU in 2007 the government chose to impose transitional controls on workers.
-However, when these controls were lifted in 2014, the UK’s GDP was almost five times higher than that of Romania and Bulgaria; what followed was a significant net flow.
-Net migration of Romanians and Bulgarians to the UK was about 50,000 in 2015.
+In 2004 the A8 population in the UK was 167,000; it increased by around 100,000 per year until 2013.
+Similarly, when Romania and Bulgaria (the A2) joined the EU in 2007 there was a massive wealth gap between these two countries and the UK.
+The government did impose transitional controls on workers but when these controls were lifted in 2014 the UK’s GDP was almost five times higher than that of Romania and Bulgaria; what followed was a significant net flow that is expected to continue at around 50,000 people a year.

 Meanwhile, the economic crisis which has engulfed the Eurozone area has resulted in very high levels of unemployment across Southern Europe and has created the conditions whereby for the first time there is a significant net inflow of migrants from the old member states such as Greece, Spain and Italy.

 The UK is home to around 2.7 million EU residents, half of whom are from the old Western European nations and half from the newer states of East Europe.

 The majority of EU migrants have come to the UK for work and 1.8 million are in employment with the remaining 900,000 being either students, retired or perhaps working in the home.